benjamincrozat/content/posts/seo-case-study.md

 Successful SEO can be achieved **by just analyzing Google's SERPs, the search console, and the official keyword planner**.
 You can stop there if you don't have extra money to invest.

-**But you can do more a hell lot quicker**, thanks to the tools below.
+**But you can do a hell of a lot more quicker**, thanks to the tools below.

 ### [Semrush](https://benjamincrozat.com/recommends/semrush)